 Step 5: Sanding - second round

 To start the second round of sanding, ensure that the primer is completely dry.
-Sand all surfaces using 220-grit paper or sanding block.
+Sand all surfaces using 220-grit paper or a sanding block.
 Focus on areas that may have drips or pools until the surface is as even as possible so you can smoothly paint your kitchen cabinets.
-Once done, don’t forget the last step in sanding–ensuring that no dust will settle in the paint by using a vacuum cleaner or a damp cloth.
+Once done, don’t forget the last step in sanding–ensuring that no dust will settle in the paint using a vacuum cleaner or a damp cloth.

 Step 6: Painting - first-round

-Once the cabinet is cleaned and dried after sanding. prepare the materials you’ve gotten and apply the first coat of paint using your preferred equipment carefully.
+Once the cabinet is cleaned and dried after sanding, prepare the materials you’ve gotten and apply the first coat of paint using your preferred equipment carefully.
 Upon painting cabinet doors or other similar large surfaces, you may opt to use a foam or microfiber paint roller instead of a brush or spray gun to save time.
 Let the paint dry completely before proceeding to the next step.

 Step 7: Sanding - last round